 The risk of Paget's disease of bone increases with age.
 Your risk also increases if any family members have the disorder.
 Complications of Paget's disease of bone can include broken bones, hearing loss and pinched nerves in your spine.

 Bisphosphonates — the medications also used to strengthen bones weakened by osteoporosis — are the mainstay of treatment.
-In severe cases, surgery may be necessary.
+For patients who have complications, surgery may be necessary.

 Most people who have Paget's disease of bone have no symptoms.
 When symptoms occur, the most common complaint is bone pain.